What is Negligent Driving Causing / Occasioning Death or Grievous Bodily Harm?

 If you are charged, you may be arrested and held in custody.
 Or, if the nature of your offence is considered less serious, you may be required to attend court at a later date.

-Potential penalties for negligent driving causing death in NSW are severe and include:
+Potential penalties for negligent driving causing death in NSW are severe:

 |First major offence within 5 years|